xerk-dot/xmr-quant/README.md

 - `docs/02-SETUP.md` - Detailed API configuration
 - `docs/03-ARCHITECTURE.md` - System architecture and data flows
 - `docs/04-BTC-CORRELATION-STRATEGY.md` - Deep-dive on BTC-XMR correlation
-- `docs/DARKNET_MONITORING_GUIDE.md` - Darknet strategy implementation
+- `docs/MARKET-CYCLE-XGBOOST.md` - **NEW!** Market cycle indicators with XGBoost ML
-- `docs/NEWS_MONITORING_GUIDE.md` - News sentiment setup
+- `docs/NEWS_MONITORING_GUIDE.md` - Development monitoring setup (GitHub activity tracking)
 - `docs/06-STATUS.md` - Current project status and roadmap

 ## Disclaimer

 This software is provided for educational and research purposes only.
 Cryptocurrency trading involves substantial risk of loss.
-Accessing darknet marketplaces may be illegal in your jurisdiction.
 The authors assume no liability for financial losses or legal consequences resulting from use of this software.

 **Do not trade with money you cannot afford to lose.
 Always start with paper trading.**